Mindukaz/Compiling-from-Whitespace-to-WebAssembly/log.md

 Date | Hours | Summary
 -----|-----|-----
 08/10/2018 | 7 | Found out there are 2 more commands for whitespace.
 Create a whitespace source file that runs all the commands.
 Refactored Whitespace converter/parser.
 Made it more readable and easier to debug.
 Fixed the whitespace parsing (i think).
 Wrote the C++ equivalent of whitespace instructions, and began writing the code that will generate the C++ source code that equivalent to a whitespace source.
+09/10/2018 | 2 | Continued working on the whitespace translator/parser/toy compiler.
+Erro fixing, and more refactoring.
+Supervisor gave an idea on how to implement returning from subroutine calls.

 ## Week 5